AKOI-TTI/effects-presets/README.md

   ## Submerged Preset

-**Use case:**  This could be used to create captivating, and immersive galactic wormhole effect, perfect for enhancing transitions or building excitement in your mixes.
+**Use case:**  This could be used to create a captivating underwater or submerged environment, perfect for enhancing transitions or building suspense in your mixes.

 Effect Chain Configuration